awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string array
 Required: no
 Valid Values: `EC2` \| `FARGATE`
 The launch type the task is using\.
-This will enable a check to ensure that all of the parameters used in the task definition meet the requirements of the launch type\.
+This enables a check to ensure that all of the parameters used in the task definition meet the requirements of the launch type\.
 Valid values are `FARGATE` and `EC2`\.
 For more information about launch types, see [Amazon ECS Launch Types](launch_types.md)\.

 ## Task Size<a name="task_size"></a>